SamiCharfeddine/example-app/README.md

 In conclusion we have a Network with four Devices.

-Every Device is composed of different components, these components are called Values.
+Every Device is composed of different components, these components are called Values.<br/>
 Consider one of the eyes of our pumpkin,they are smart device lights where we can provide different colours (RGB), different intensity and turn them on and off.
 This means that for each light we have the following structure:

 * our light is our Device